microshare/microshare.github.io/docs/2/technical/api/quick-start.md

 This will allow you at runtime to join Demo's identity.

-Once this has been achieved it is now possible to use simple and then complex data reading queries.
+Once this has been achieved, it is now possible to use simple and then complex data reading queries.

 ### A. Simple request

 We will now see how to read the demo data.
-For this it is necessary that you follow the tutorial on how to use [the simple queries](../simple-requests), which are available in the APi collection you have downloaded.
+For this it is necessary that you follow the tutorial on how to use [the simple queries](../simple-requests), which are available in the API collection you have downloaded.

-Once the reading principle is well understood we will now simply list a number of Endpoints that you will be able to use once authenticated under the demo identity.
+Once the reading principle is well understood, we will now list a number of endpoints that you will be able to use once authenticated under the demo identity.

 {% include image.html url="/assets/img/simple_request_demo.png" description="simple request demo" %}